It's a Long Way to Tipperary: Authorship

 Jack Judge's parents were Irish, and his grandparents came from Tipperary.
-Judge met Harry Williams (Henry James Williams, 23 September 1873 - 21 February 1924) in Oldbury, Worcestershire at the Malt Shovel public house, where Williams's brother Ben was the licensee.
+Judge met Harry Williams (Henry James Williams, 23 September 1873 - 21 February 1924) in Oldbury, Worcestershire, at the Malt Shovel public house, where Williams's brother Ben was the licensee.
 Williams was severely disabled, having fallen down cellar steps as a child and badly broken both legs.
 He had developed a talent for writing verse and songs, and played the piano and mandolin, often in public.
 Judge and Williams began a long-term writing partnership that resulted in 32 music hall songs published by Bert Feldman.
 Many of the songs were composed by Williams and Judge at Williams's home, The Plough Inn (later renamed The Tipperary Inn), in Balsall Common.
 Because Judge could not read or write music, Williams taught them to Judge by ear.

 Judge was a popular semi-professional performer in music halls.
 In January 1912, he was performing at the Grand Theatre in Stalybridge, and accepted a 5-shilling bet that he could compose and sing a new song by the next night.
 The following evening, 31 January, Judge performed "It's a Long Way to Tipperary" for the first time, and it immediately became a great success.
 The song was originally written and performed as a sentimental ballad, to be enjoyed by Irish expatriates living in London.
-Judge sold the rights to the song to Bert Feldman in London, who agreed to publish it and other songs written by Judge with Williams.
+Judge sold the rights to the song to Feldman in London, who agreed to publish it and other songs written by Judge with Williams.
 Feldman published the song as "It's a Long, Long Way to Tipperary" in October 1912, and promoted it as a march.